ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 ## Mode
 Am I the only one that can't remember how "OneWay" and "OneWayToSource" works?
 So here is a reminder (maybe only for myself):

-OneWay: the viewmodel will update the view but not the opposite
+- **OneWay**: the viewmodel will update the view but not the opposite
-OneWayToSource: the view will update the viewmodel but not the opposite
+- **OneWayToSource**: the view will update the viewmodel but not the opposite
 # Converters
 Converters are a great way to transform your data into something that can be displayed.
 But they should be used sparingly.
 ## Why?